arangodb/velocypack/VelocyPack.md

 could be desirable to reserve 8 bytes for the byte length and the number of subvalues and not fill the gap, even though it turns out later that offsets and thus the byte length only uses 2 bytes, say.

-There are two special cases: the empty object is simply stored as the single byte 0x0a and objects with exactly one element have no offset table at all.

-There is another exception: For 8-byte numbers the number of subvalues is stored behind the INDEXTABLE.
-This is to get away without moving memory when one has reserved 8 bytes in the beginning and later noticed that all 8 bytes are needed for the byte length.

 All offsets are measured from base A.